StephanieMussi/Stereo-Vision-Depth-Map-MatLab/README.md

 # Stereo_Vision_Depth_Map_MatLab
+This project aims to compute disparity images for pairs of rectified stereo images.

-The algorithm and corresponding codes of generating the disparity map is as below:
+The algorithm of generating the disparity map is as below:
 * For each pixel in left image:
 	* Get the 11x11 (maximum size) neighborhood of that pixel;
 	* For each pixel within the distance of 10 on the same line in the right image: